SaleActivator/Details/README.md

 {
-  "LoadingChatPageIdentifierText": "Loading your chats", "NoramalAppIdentifierText": "Make calls, share your screen and get a faster experience when you", "BusinessAppIdentifierText": "intro-md-beta-logo-light", "LoginPageIdentifierText": "Log in with phone number", "FileUploadedText": "emoji-input",
+  "LoadingChatPageIdentifierText": "Loading your chats", "NoramalAppIdentifierText": "Get extra features like voice and video calling, screen sharing and more.", "BusinessAppIdentifierText": "intro-md-beta-logo-light", "LoginPageIdentifierText": "Log in with phone number", "FileUploadedText": "emoji-input",